-Here is the latest information on the response to protect public health and the safety of our visitors, volunteers and staff from coronavirus/COVID-19
+Here is the latest information on the response to protect public health and the safety of our visitors, volunteers and staff from COVID-19.

 California State Parks operates in compliance with state and local public health ordinances.
 It is important for visitors to continue to practice physical distancing and avoid congregating with people outside their immediate household.
-Masks are required in all indoor spaces.
-Everyone has the responsibility to mitigate the spread of COVID-19.
+Everyone is responsible to mitigate the spread of COVID-19.

 Protect yourself, family, friends and your community by following these prevention measures: